2022 Nobel Prize in Physics and the End of Mechanistic Materialism

 To predict outcomes of such measurements (in general) we need the full density matrix of the joint system -- and this matrix therefore somehow represents the reality of the two particles taken as a whole.
-As the joint matrix cannot be reconstructed from the reduced density matrices, the full reality turns out to be more than the sum of its parts.
+As the joint matrix generally cannot be reconstructed from the reduced density matrices\footnote{And, importantly for the argument, according to quantum mechanics this is not a consequence of our incomplete knowledge, as would be in the analogous case of correlated systems in classical physics.}, the full reality turns out to be more than the sum of its parts.}